Skip to content

 Build Logs

 At the top of that page, there is a section with additional details about a particular build.
-You can see things like the time the build started, the repo and branch that Atlas tried to build from, as well as another commit hash link to your repository.
+You can see things like the time the build started, the repo and branch that the Headless Platform tried to build from, as well as another commit hash link to your repository.
 Each individual build is also given a unique ID, and this might be needed if you try to escalate continued failing builds with support.

-Detail panel for a particular Atlas build
+Detail panel for a particular Headless Platform build

 If you click on the commit hash link in the build details screen (shown above), you will be taken directly to the repository commit diff for that particular commit, within your supported repository hosting service provider (GitHub, GitLab or Bitbucket).
 This view provides you with an easily-scannable summary of everything that changed, and you will see an automated message from the WP Engine bot with some details about your build.
 It should tell you the status of the build, whether it succeeded or failed, and also provide you with links directly to the build logs, the preview environment site, and access the preview environment’s details page (Portal).
 Below is the GitHub equivalent: